,

 Water & Wastewater Treatment Chlorine / Chloramine dosing, coagulant (alum/ferric) feed, pH adjustment with acid or caustic, polymer dosing, fluoride addition Ensures accurate chemical feed rates for disinfection, clarification, and regulatory compliance (EPA, state permits).
 Critical for public health and environmental protection.

-Oil & Gas Production Corrosion inhibitor injection, scale inhibitor dosing, biocide feed, demulsifier injection, H₂S scavenger addition Verifies precise delivery of expensive chemicals into high-pressure lines and prevents under-dosing that could cause equipment failure or pipeline corrosion.
+Oil & Gas Production Corrosion inhibitor injection, scale inhibitor dosing, biocide feed, demulsifies injection, H₂S scavenger addition Verifies precise delivery of expensive chemicals into high-pressure lines and prevents under-dosing that could cause equipment failure or pipeline corrosion.

 Power Generation Boiler feedwater chemical treatment, cooling tower biocide and scale control, ammonia injection for SCR systems Maintains precise chemical dosing to protect expensive boilers, turbines, and heat exchangers while meeting strict environmental discharge limits.